tum-i4/swarmlab-experimental/README.md

 ### Additions
 * New projects: `examples/examples_course` and `examples/project_scenario`.
+* `examples_course` has been updated as of Oct 2025 to include a new wrapper with default values for a swarm with UAV awareness range limited to 30m.
+For the course, there is additionally a new placeholder `@Swarm/compute_course_controller.m`; remember to specify which controller should be used when executing a simulation run.
 * Directory `utils` with utility functions, e.g., to calculate separation distances.
 * Directory `wrapper` with wrapper functions that can be used to configure and execute a set of related simulation runs.
 * Tests in `RunSetOfTests.m` in directory `tests`: end-to-end tests; however, comprehensiveness and coverage needs to be improved.
 Run these using the MATLAB testing framework.